Skip to content

 5 Attractions to Visit on The Big Island, Hawaii

-Akaka Falls State Park guarantees its visitors a close-up view of two consecutive and almost equally stunning waterfalls – the gushing Kahuna Falls and the iconic free-falling Akaka Falls after which the state park was named.
+Akaka Falls State Park guarantees visitors a close-up view of two consecutive and almost equally stunning waterfalls – the gushing Kahuna Falls and the iconic free-falling Akaka Falls, after which the state park was named.

-To be able to enjoy the spectacular views only available in Akaka Falls State Park to the max, visitors have to invest their time and effort into hiking a short, paved loop trail through the park.
-It is said that this trail is flat and quite easy enough for just about anyone to hike, even young kids.
-It is also quite short that most people make the loop through the park in about 20 to 30 minutes.
+Visitors must invest their time and effort into hiking a short, paved loop trail through the park to enjoy the spectacular views in Akaka Falls State Park.
+This trail is said to be flat and relatively easy enough for just about anyone to hike, even young kids.
+It is also relatively short; most people make the loop through the park in about 20 to 30 minutes.

 Another great perk about Akaka Falls State Park is its convenience and affordability.
 Thanks to the fact that it is open daily, you can fit it anywhere on your itinerary.
-It also only costs $1 per pedestrian and $5 per car so it will not be causing any damaging dents into your holiday budget.
-Considering the views waiting for you inside, and how affordable and easy it is to get there, there is almost no reason good enough to skip visiting Akaka Falls State Park during your time on Hawaii’s Big Island.
+It also only costs $1 per pedestrian and $5 per car, so it will not cause any damaging dents to your holiday budget.
+Considering the views waiting for you inside and how affordable and accessible it is to get there, there is almost no reason good enough to skip visiting Akaka Falls State Park during your time on Hawaii’s Big Island.

 4. Waipio Valley